-On the other hand, to describe those information and to facilitate exchange, a structured format for that is already available.
+On the other hand, structured formats for that already exist to describe those information and to facilitate such exchange.
 Major of them are CAPEC, CEE, CPE, CVE, CVRF, CVSS, CWE, CWSS, OCIL, OVAL, and XCCDF.
 By embedding them into the IODEF document, the document can convey more detailed contents to the receivers, and the document can be easily reused.
 Note that interactive communication is needed in some cases, and some of these structured information, e.g., OCIL information, solicits reply from recipients.
 These reply could be also embedded inside the IODEF document.

 These structured cybersecurity information facilitates cybersecurity operation at the receiver side.
-Since the information is machine-readable, the data can be processed by computers.
+Since the information is machinereadable, the data can be processed by computers.
 That expedites the automation of cybersecurity operations